sneha-balamurali/fpga/introduction/red_pitaya.md

     - The ~50 MHz low-pass filter after the DAC blocks the high-frequency componenets and ensures the output is a clean analogue signal.

 - **SMA Connectors:**
   -  OUT1 and OUT2 are impedance matched to **50Ω characteristic impedance**.
 Ensure that everything connected to the Red Pitaya is impedance matched.
-If there is a mismatch (generator 50Ω -> cable 50Ω -> oscilloscope at 1 MHz):
+  - Say you have a mismatch (generator 50Ω -> cable 50Ω -> oscilloscope at 1 MHz):
     - Part of the wave is absorbed
     - Part will be reflected back down the line
     - This causes ringing, standing waves and wrong amplitudes on your oscilloscope